Hoop Earrings Are More Than a Trend

 Likewise, hoop earrings are an important accessory in the African-American community.
 There is a certain grace and beauty in women wearing hoops that transcends a schematic visual appeal.
-Hoops are a statement of boldness and Lauryn Hill, Sade, Diana Ross, and many others have proved it.
+Hoops are a statement of boldness and courage and Lauryn Hill, Sade, Diana Ross, and many others have proved it.

 But hoop earrings are not championed by celebrities alone.
 They have long been the darlings of all major fashion powerhouses.
 And how couldn’t they be?
 Hoops are every fashion designer’s dream.
 They have all the ingredients of a perfect accessory.
 They are so multifaceted and can create a pool of different looks.

 Furthermore, as we already know, hoops are more than a fashion item, and therefore go far beyond the fashion industry.
 Men and women of diverse backgrounds from all over the world wear them.
 And I love to hear what draws them to hoops.